linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Lecture Notes/Lectures on Valuation and Security Analysis/09 - Security Analysis and Investor Behavior.md

 The response to losses is stronger than the response to gains.

-- A  $100 loss brings more pain than the a$ 100 gain brings pleasure.
+- A  \$100 loss brings more pain than the a\$ 100 gain brings pleasure.
 - This is loss aversion.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/589a7289-be2c-43df-a71a-97ca24b50ab2/983561900ea9e8196768cc7aea55896e534e5cd3d35ec41d322ad7f623aeedca.jpg)